 If you have a desire to manage chore plans and allowance distribution, control where your kids can and can’t spend or withdraw funds, and begin to invest together—all from the convenience of your smartphone—Greenlight prepaid debit card and investing platform solution is a great option to consider.

-While it does come with monthly fees, the costs you face for the number of cards you get (up to five per account included under the standard monthly price) are fairly in line (or better, depending on family situation) with competitors like Chase First Banking, goHenry, Famzoo, BusyKid and Current—especially considering only one of these offers investing functionality.
+While Greenlight does charge monthly fees, the costs you face for the number of cards you get (up to five per account) are fairly in line with or better than competitors including Chase First Banking℠, GoHenry, Famzoo, BusyKid, and Current—especially considering only one of these offers stock investing functionality.

-One contender with investing functionality incorporated is BusyKid, though it doesn’t offer the same spending control granularity and comes with more fees for various services and actions.
+One contender with investing functionality incorporated is BusyKid, though it doesn’t offer the same spending control granularity and charges other fees for various services and actions.

-The primary values you’re likely to get out of the Greenlight debit card app will be derived from:
+The primary values I think the Greenlight debit card and app provide are:

-- the spend controls over where they spend or withdraw funds
+- Controls over where children spend or withdraw funds

-- the ability to invest side-by-side with your kids (this latter feature is available on Greenlight + Invest and Greenlight Max plans).
+- The ability to invest side-by-side with your kids (available on Greenlight Max and Greenlight Infinity plans)

 Is Greenlight worth the price?
-If you need help managing your family’s finances with tight controls and a way to teach financial management skills like establishing savings goals and a competitive earning interest rate, Greenlight might be a good choice to consider.
+Absolutely.
+If you need help managing your children’s finances with tight controls, and a way to teach financial management skills, Greenlight is an excellent choice.

 - Best-in-class parental controls (can prohibit specific stores)